dfinity/portal/docs/concepts/what-is-ic.md

 For immutable smart contracts, there is no observable difference between the two memories except for the size and functions to access it.

 :::info
-In the context of ICP, smart contracts are referred to as canisters.
+In the context of ICP, smart contracts are referred to as **canisters**.
 :::

 ## Accounts and Keys